yukinomiriam/mit-real-time-bus-tracker/README.md

 ROADMAP OF FUTURE IMPROVEMENTS
 -----------
-In the future, I am planning on adding a better look and feal so the page doesn't look so flat.
+In the future, I am planning on adding a better look and feel so the page doesn't look so flat.

 MAINTAINERS
 ------------